industrialinternet/ui-RED/README.md

 **known issues**

-ui-RED is very Alpha and there are still a large number of issues. ui-RED is NOT and nowehere near production grade!
+ui-RED is very Beta and there are still a large number of issues. ui-RED is NOT production grade!
+We hope to lanuch in early fall of 2016.

 **Concepual Node-RED flow**